 “If your light is darkness, how deep will the darkness be!” —Matthew 6:23

 Have you ever been in a room illuminated only by a black light?
 Such a room is very dimly lit.
-Everything that's white shows up, such as teeth and white socks.
+Everything that’s white shows up, such as teeth and white socks.
 Dark objects are barely visible.
-It's difficult to see how things interrelate.
+It’s difficult to see how things interrelate.
 Picture the same room with the black light replaced by a hundred-watt bulb.
-Now that the room is brightly lit, it's easy to see and understand the proper relationship of all objects in the room.
+Now that the room is brightly lit, it’s easy to see how the objects in the room relate to one another.

-Jesus describes a similar situation in today's Gospel.
+Jesus describes a similar situation in today’s Gospel.
 In modern society, we are bombarded with the values of a secular humanistic culture which disregards God, a “generation which has gone astray” (Acts 2:40).
-If we allow our minds and consciences to be formed by such ungodly input, then our "light is darkness," in fact, a "deep" darkness (Mt 6:23).
-Like the person in black light, everything that is true can be seen, but not properly recognized.
-For example, it's a simple biological truth that abortion is murder.
-Yet to one whose light is darkness, this fact might be evident but not interrelated to the truth that all human life is sacred.
-One can't see clearly in the black light; the "light is darkness” (Mt 6:23).
+If we allow our minds and consciences to be formed by such ungodly input, then we live in a deep darkness (see Mt 6:23).
+Like the person in black light, everything true can be seen, but not properly recognized.
+One can’t see clearly in the black light; the “light is darkness” (Mt 6:23).
 Scripture foretold this: “Woe to those who call evil good, and good evil, who change darkness into light, and light into darkness” (Is 5:20).

 What programs do you watch?
 What do you listen to?
 “The eye is the body’s lamp” (Mt 6:22).
 Would Jesus say your eyes are good or bad?
 (Mt 6:22-23) Repent of focusing on the world’s input (see 1 Jn 2:15).
 Instead, read Scripture and the Catechism of the Catholic Church.
-Be immersed in Jesus, for He has called us "from darkness into His marvelous light" (1 Pt 2:9).
+Be immersed in Jesus, for He has called us “from darkness into His marvelous light” (1 Pt 2:9).